 Common Mistake We Fix

-Every month we get calls from East Valley homeowners who mounted a TV bracket to the wire lath instead of a stud.
+Consequently, every month we get calls from East Valley homeowners who mounted a TV bracket to the wire lath instead of a stud.
 Toggle bolts into stucco feel solid — until 55 pounds of TV pulls them out at 2 AM.
-If you can't confidently find the stud, call us.
-For instance, a $65 TV mount is cheaper than a broken TV and a smashed tile floor.
+If you can't confidently find the stud, book online.
+A $65 TV mount is cheaper than a broken TV and a smashed tile floor.

 Book a TV mount — we find the studs for you →